a2stuff/a2d/res/notes/testplan.md

     * Open a window containing no file icons.
     * Open a window containing file icons.
   * Run these steps:
     * Clear selection.
 Press Tab repeatedly.
-Verify that icons are selected in lexicographic order.
+Verify that icons in the active window (or desktop if no window is open) are selected in lexicographic order.
     * Select an icon.
 Press Tab.
-Verify that the next icon in lexicographic order is selected.
+Verify that the next icon in the active window (or desktop if no window is open) in lexicographic order is selected.
     * Clear selection.
 Press \` repeatedly.
-Verify that icons are selected in lexicographic order.
+Verify that icons in the active window (or desktop if no window is open) are selected in lexicographic order.
     * Select an icon.
 Press \`.
-Verify that the next icon in lexicographic order is selected.
+Verify that the next icon in the active window (or desktop if no window is open) in lexicographic order is selected.
     * Clear selection.
 Press Shift+\` repeatedly.
-Verify that icons are selected in reverse lexicographic order.
+Verify that icons in the active window (or desktop if no window is open) are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+\`.
-Verify that the previous icon in lexicographic order is selected.
+Verify that the previous icon in the active window (or desktop if no window is open) in lexicographic order is selected.
   * On a IIgs and a Platinum IIe:
     * Clear selection.
 Press Shift+Tab repeatedly.
-Verify that icons are selected in reverse lexicographic order.
+Verify that icons in the active window (or desktop if no window is open) are selected in reverse lexicographic order.
     * Select an icon.
 Press Shift+Tab.
-Verify that the previous icon in lexicographic order is selected.
+Verify that the previous icon in the active window (or desktop if no window is open) in lexicographic order is selected.

 * Launch DeskTop.
 Open a volume containing no files.
 Verify that the default minimum window size is used - about 170px by 50px not counting title/scrollbars.